alibaba/Tangram-iOS/Docs/getting-started.md

 ## Build an element

-Generate a element as a subclass of UIView , and implement `TangramElementHeightProtocol` and `TMMuiLazyScrollViewCellProtocol`
-, then state propreties you need.
+Generate a element as a subclass of UIView , and implement `TangramElementHeightProtocol` and `TMLazyItemViewProtocol` , then state propreties you need.

 ### implement TangramElementHeightProtocol